 Food and drink was much cheaper in “the good old days”, whether it was healthier or not I cannot say, they never seemed to load everything with msg and other preservatives.
 I do know that you bought your meat at your local butchery, whole hind quarters or half a sheep at a reasonable price.
 Today, these are budget account items.
 My mother, being a housewife used to cook us a full meal every night, and I recall such things as dumplings, stock fish, samp, bobotie, bean soup, ginger beer, leg of mutton, corned beef and all permutations inbetween.
 My father loved his Pronutro, while I preferred toast for breakfast for many years.
 Saturday afternoons was toasted sandwich day, and occasionally we would splurge out and buy 25c slap chips and viennas for the 4 of us.
 The red viennas, which were supposedly coloured with cochineal, cost 5c each, while the “Russians” were a bit more expensive (not easy to explain what it is, I believe they are very close to a Saveloy).
 The Portuguese cafe owner would invariably drown the chips in salt and vinegar and it was a race to get this smelly package home without burning your arms on the hot parcel and sneaking too many along the way.
 Sundays was sit down roast, always with 2 veg, spuds and gravy.
 This was eaten promptly at 12 midday, to the tunes of “From the Bell Tower” (The bells ring out their welcome, inviting you to spend the next half hour listening to music which is warm, comforting and uplifting).
 I don’t recall eating pizza as a child, it was something that I read about in “Little Lotta” comics but never actually saw.
 I suspect the first “real” pizza I ate was when I came out of the army in 1981 and that was at Pizzaland in Hillbrow.

 Coke has been around since I can remember, but somewhere along the line we used to get “Groovy” and “Hubbly Bubbly” as well.
 Pepsi never really took off in South Africa and tried many times to make inroads into the soft drink market to no avail.
 Fresh milk, cream and orange juice used to be delivered to your front gate in glass bottles, and the milk actually had a layer of cream on top.
 Butter was the all purpose spread until the price increased spectacularly and people made the change to margarine.
 At first only white marge was available but then the yellow margerine became the rage and they now outsell butter.
 Simba chips used to cost 5c , and the half litre coke cost 25c when they came out.
+Straws were made of waxed paper and would go all soggy if left in the drink too long.
 Perks and Ma Wagner Pies were popular as were Fray Bentos products.
 Many stalwarts are still around today, having used many different packaging and gimmicks to sell.
 All Gold is still THE tomato sauce (although it is pricing itself out of the market), and Black Cat is still THE peanut butter (except now it’s all healthy and no longer has any oil in it), Redro fishpaste is still going, as are most of the teas which were available then, although they were not always in bags.

 However, as kids we all had our foibles, and I was thinking about how we always found that piece of pastry that had overlapped a pie dish so tasty, or the leftover juices and crunchy bits at the bottom of a roasting pan, or the ritual of breaking the chicken “wishbone”, or those well done small crispy chip remnants that always seemed to be in each packet of slap chips.
 I used to enjoy eating gravy on bread and tomato sauce on French toast.
 What about the leftover egg from making French toast?
 That always ended up as scrambled eggs and was just as enjoyable.
 Beans or sweetcorn on toast never dies out, and my late father would often cook us up bully beef and beans in a frying pan which he called “Skilly”, and which was reminiscent of the bully beef rations he had in the army (and which I would have in the army too).
 Back then vetkoek were made with live yeast, not instant yeast in a packet, it gave them a different texture and slightly doughy smell that is just not the same in modern vetkoek.
 My aunt used to bake bread using live yeast and the loaves were huge, and best eaten while warm.
 Baking was a commonplace occurrence in our households back then, bakery bought cakes were a luxury best left for special occasions.
 Even the simple bread roll was not an everyday purchase, it was something we had as a treat, or when making hot dogs or hamburgers.
 There were no real equivalents to McDonalds or Burger King in South Africa when I was young.
 The closest would have been the Wimpy Bar and even those we did not frequent all that often.
 It really came down to how much disposable income we had, and frankly that was not a lot.
 (MENU)